-Read about the different ways you can track time, how to choose what hours & fees are “incurred,” along with how certain account-wide settings (Official Holidays) can impact your organization’s availability.
+Read about the different ways you can track time, how to choose what hours & fees are incurred, along with how certain account-wide settings (official holidays) can impact your organization’s availability.

-Track time in Resource Management
+Time tracking settings in Resource Management

 To change your Time Tracking setting, go to Settings > Account Settings and review the Time Tracking section.

 Hours and Minutes time tracking allows people to enter the exact time spent on each project or phase.
 Your people can confirm the suggested hours for the days they work according to the plan, or enter their own hours.
 Day View includes a timer in for more precise time entries.

 This setting gives your team the ability to track and report on actual time spent per project.

 ½ days: Fast, high-level time entry